andrzejlisek/ConChat/Readme.md

 The **OpenAI ChatGPT**, **Google Gemini** and **Anthropic Claude** provides several models\.
 The model list are stored in the **models\.txt** file\.
 You can edit or update the model list\.

-If you want to edit the model silt, siply open the file in the plain text editor\.
+If you want to edit the model list, simply open the file in the plain text editor\.
 Every model is in separated line and is preceeded with one of the characters:

 * **1** \- Model to use with **OpenAI ChatGPT**\.